-The Scope of Teen Depression
+The Scope of Depression in Teenagers

 - Untreated issues.
 Two-thirds of adolescents with major depression also have untreated mood disorders, behavior issues, or substance abuse problems.